 The Haunted American Club Hotel

 Don’t let the glamorous exterior of The American Club Hotel fool you.
 It may be a member of The Historic Hotels of America but it’s also a member of The Most Haunted Hotels in Wisconsin.
-The grand establishment was built in 1918 to house immigrant labors who came to the states to work for the Kohler Company.
+The grand establishment was built in 1918 to house immigrant laborers who came to the states to work for the Kohler Company.
 As the workers started buying houses and building families within the community, the estate began to fall into despair from lack of care and use.
 Decades later in 1981, the lavish American Club Hotel opened after heavy renovations.
-While the renovations may have changed the appearance of the once decaying building, the spirits within have decided they are there to stay.
+While the renovations may have changed the appearance of the once-decaying building, the spirits within have decided they are there to stay.

 The most haunted part of the hotel, which also happens to be the oldest, is said to be the East wing.
-One famous paranormal event happened one evening when a guest was walking down the hallway and noticed a man dressed in a dirty and torn flannel shirt, smoking a cigar and standing close to the wall.
+One famous paranormal event happened one evening when a guest was walking down the hallway and noticed a man dressed in a dirty and torn flannel shirt, smoking a cigar, and standing close to the wall.
 This attire would be considered strange given the prestigious hotel environment.
 As the guest walked by, they greeted the man but got no reply.
-This does not seem an outlandish interaction but security footage from that floor revealed that the guest greeted a blank wall instead of a human being.
-As they were returning to their room, the guest saw the same poorly dress man who appeared to have not moved from his original spot in the hallway.
-The guest hurried pass, saying nothing.
+This does not seem like an outlandish interaction but security footage from that floor revealed that the guest greeted a blank wall instead of a human being.
+As they were returning to their room, the guest saw the same poorly dressed man who appeared to have not moved from his original spot in the hallway.
+The guest hurried past, saying nothing.
 Turning to look over their shoulder, the guest was taken aback to be greeted by an empty hallway.

 Most Haunted Rooms of the American Club Hotel

-Rooms 209 and 315 are supposedly the two most ghost infected rooms in the hotel.
+Rooms 209 and 315 are supposedly the two most ghost-infected rooms in the hotel.
 The spirit of a young woman in a blue hat can be seen standing forlornly next to the fireplace in room 209, or as it is also referred to, the Washington Room.
 After receiving the news of her husband’s untimely death in an industrial accident, she hanged herself out of grief.
 The death of another woman took place in room 315 but instead of her spirit haunting the floor, a man can be seen stalking the hallway and outside the room.
 As he strides down the hallway, lights blink on of their own accord.

 A number of guest and staff members have reported feeling intensely frigid pockets of air and hushed conversations in a number of different languages.
 The American Club Hotel has not publicly claimed to be haunted, but they do have a grandiose reputation to keep.